-ISEM 541 Healthcare Systems (3 semester hours)
+ISEM 541 - Healthcare Systems

 Description: This course covers the basic principles, models and approaches of healthcare systems and introduces healthcare administration topics.
 The focus of the course is not on technologies but instead on the business and management aspects of healthcare.
 The course introduces the student to a wide range of healthcare topics such as healthcare business processes and business patterns, healthcare business process re-engineering and integration, healthcare clinical systems and services (patient care, physician support systems, health networks), hospital systems, management concerns, and government regulations.
 In addition, varied approaches and models of healthcare administration at local, national and international levels are discussed.
+Cross-listed with HCIN 541.

-ISEM 542 Health Informatics and Information Systems (3 semester hours)
+ISEM 542 - Health Informatics and Information Systems

-Prerequisites: ISEM 541 and a basic understanding of modern information systems Description: This course introduces the basic concepts of healthcare information systems and explains the role of information and communication technologies in current and future healthcare systems.
+Description: This course introduces the basic concepts of healthcare information systems and explains the role of information and communication technologies in current and future healthcare systems.
 The course reviews the role of different players in healthcare: providers, physicians, and insurance companies.
 Topics covered in healthcare informatics include: health information networks (HINs) at local, regional, national and global levels; information technology systems and applications; standards and interoperability topics; electronic health records (EHR) and EMR; clinical decision support; computer physician order entry (CPOE), and e-prescriptions, privacy and security concerns, financial/administrative systems, and examples of IT infrastructure for healthcare.
 Cross-listed with HCIN 500.

-ISEM 543 Digital Health (3 semester hours)
+ISEM 543 - Digital Health